NCAR/DART/observations/obs_converters/AIRS/convert_amsu_L1.rst

 Be aware that if the RTTOV namelist option ``use_zeeman = .true.`` certain metadata must be available in the observation.
-This is not fully implemented in the AMSU-A observation converterm so we recommend setting ``use_zeeman = .false.``.
+This is not fully implemented in the AMSU-A observation converter, so we recommend setting ``use_zeeman = .false.``.
 For more information, please see GitHub Issue 99 “`AIRS AMSUA observation converter … Zeeman coefficients and channels <https://github.com/NCAR/DART/issues/99>`__”